shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Remember subset is not contiguous
     - Subsets are not combinations

-**Other**:
-- Maximize use of hash
-- Think about running sums
- - Minor: use _ for variables that are not required, such as loop iterator to pretend you're a pro-grammer.
-- If you have an order or if you have a range, just use it to iterate in a sorted order.
-No need to .sort.

 **Linked-lists**:
 - Linked Lists would need a dummy node (or None) or two pointer approach in many case.
 Two pointer could be a fast and slow (to detect cycle or middle).
 Or it could be in same direction and speed but with a gap to find from last nth node.
 Reverse can be iterative or recursive (like stack).
 - dummy nodes are your best friends when dealing with linked lists